Blog Post

 Fitness tracking apps do more than track daily activities.
 They are now used in many areas, such as healthcare, workplace wellness programs, education, and sports.

-If you want to make a fitness-tracking app like Strava, understanding how AI in fitness app solution works in different industries will help you choose the right features, business strategies, and market opportunities.
+If you want to make a fitness-tracking app like Strava, understanding how AI in a fitness app solution works in different industries will help you choose the right features, business strategies, and market opportunities.

 Healthcare and Medical Wellness